eerkela/bertrand/README.rst

 ``pdcast`` adds support for:

 *  **Extendable hierarchies** for numpy/pandas ``dtype`` objects.
-These can be arranged into trees representing different subtypes and implementations, and new types can be defined in as little as 10 lines of code.
-They can use existing ``dtype``\ /\ ``ExtensionDtype`` definitions or *automatically generate* their own via the  `pandas extension API <https://pandas.pydata.org/pandas-docs/stable/development/extending.html>`_.
+These can be arranged into trees to represent different subtypes and implementations, and new types can be defined in as little as 10 lines of code.
+They can utilize existing ``dtype``\ /\ ``ExtensionDtype`` definitions or *automatically generate* their own via the  `pandas extension API <https://pandas.pydata.org/pandas-docs/stable/development/extending.html>`_.
    This unifies the two halves of the pandas typing infrastructure and takes the guesswork out of writing new extensions.
 In either case, integration is seamless and automatic, and every aspect of a type's behavior can be